 On February 26, 2008, we completed a Type A meeting with the FDA to discuss the deficiencies raised in the RTF letter.
-Based on this meeting with the FDA, Pipex believes it reached an understanding with the FDA on a course of action to resolve all of the filing issues raised in the RTF letter.
+Based on this meeting with the FDA, we believe we reached an understanding with the FDA on a course of action to resolve all of the filing issues raised in the RTF letter.
 Nevertheless, the FDA raised concerns regarding the adequacy of the evidence of clinical efficacy, safety, study quality, data collection and overall risk/benefit profile of oral TTM for neurologic Wilson's disease as represented by the two completed clinical trials of oral TTM for neurologic Wilson's disease that formed the basis of the NDA.
-Even if Pipex is successful in preparing and filing a revised NDA, Pipex cannot provide any assurances that a newly filed NDA will be accepted for filing or that upon review of the NDA by the FDA, Pipex will be successful in overcoming such FDA concerns and that oral TTM for initially presenting neurologic Wilson's disease will be approved by the FDA.
-The clinical trials for oral TTM which formed the basis of the NDA filing were conducted over a period of 18 years from 1998 to 2005 prior to entering into our license agreement for oral TTM and were conducted under an investigator initiated IND by our scientific advisor and consultant, Dr. George Brewer under grant support from various non-profit foundations and governmental agencies including the FDA's Orphan Products Group.
+Even if we are successful in preparing and filing a revised NDA, we cannot provide any assurances that a newly filed NDA will be accepted for filing or that upon review of the NDA by the FDA, we will be successful in overcoming such FDA concerns and that oral TTM for initially presenting neurologic Wilson's disease will be approved by the FDA.
+The clinical trials for oral TTM which formed the basis of the NDA filing were conducted over a period of 18 years from 1988 to 2005 prior to entering into our license agreement for oral TTM and were conducted under an investigator initiated IND by our scientific advisor and consultant, Dr. George Brewer under grant support from various non-profit foundations and governmental agencies including the FDA's Orphan Products Group.
 In the event that we are able to prepare, file and obtain FDA acceptance of a new NDA filing for oral TTM, we cannot provide any assurances that after the FDA reviews our new submission, that the new NDA submission will overcome the FDA's concerns raised in the RTF letter sufficient for approval of oral TTM or that the FDA will not upon further review raise additional concerns regarding manufacturing, clinical, or nonclinical which may impact the potential approvability of oral TTM for the treatment of neurologic Wilson's disease.

 We are seeking potential business development corporate partners and potential licensees that may support the further development of oral TTM for Wilson's disease and other indications.
-In order to consider an enhanced resubmitted NDA filing for oral TTM for the treatment of neurologic Wilson's disease, at the February 26, 2008 Type A meeting Pipex discussed with the FDA Pipex may intend to schedule a Type B meeting with the FDA with potential corporate partners, if any, in attendance to discuss the utility of providing the FDA with additional efficacy data from an ongoing double-blind, comparator, dose optimization clinical trial of oral TTM for the treatment of neurologic Wilson's disease.
-To date, this third study has enrolled and completed dosing in approximately 40 neurologically presenting Wilson's disease patients should a Type B meeting be requested by Pipex and be scheduled, Pipex may intend to present potential, available pharmacokinetic and pharmacodynamic data (such as and including oral TTM's effects on lowering serum free copper levels in patients) from this third clinical trial as well as a summarization of the data from the previously completed clinical trials with oral TTM for neurologic Wilson's disease.
-The feedback from this Type B meeting with the FDA will determine the timing of any potential NDA resubmission for oral TTM for this indication and may result in Pipex discontinuing the NDA refiling process for oral TTM as well as potentially our planned MAA filing in Europe.
+In order to consider an enhanced resubmitted NDA filing for oral TTM for the treatment of neurologic Wilson's disease, at the February 26, 2008 Type A meeting we discussed with the FDA that we may intend to schedule a Type B meeting with the FDA to discuss potential next steps if any for the development of oral TTM.
+Should a Type B meeting be requested by us and be scheduled, we intend to present potential, available pharmacokinetic and pharmacodynamic data (such as and including oral TTM's effects on lowering serum free copper levels in patients) from various clinical trials as well as a summarization of the data from the previously completed clinical trials with oral TTM for neurologic Wilson's disease.
+The feedback from this Type B meeting with the FDA will determine the timing of future clinical trials of oral TTM for this indication and may result in us discontinuing the development of oral TTM.
 Additionally, depending on the analysis of additional data, the FDA may request a separate pharmacokinetic study or additional clinical studies.
+As of the date of this filing, we have not scheduled a type B meeting with the FDA for oral TTM in Wilson's disease.